benduong2001/benduong2001.github.io/food_recommendation.md

 * The overarching direction of this project is to connect user-types to restaurant-types.
 For example, restaurants of Group 4 tends to make desserts (sweets, confectionery, pastries), and user-group 0 tends to eat mostly desserts.
 * **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow us to recommend the dessert-lovers (as seen above in group 0) to the dessert restaurants (as seen above in group 4). ...And recommend Italian food lovers to Italian restaurants, and etc.
-* To see more examples of these restaurant and user "groups", scroll to the bottom half of [the visualization notebook in the github repo](https://github.com/benduong2001/Food-Recommendation/blob/main/src/visualizations/visualization_notebook.ipynb)
+* To see more examples of these restaurant/user "groups" and their "most identifiable keywords", scroll to the [bottom half of the visualization notebook in the github repo](https://github.com/benduong2001/Food-Recommendation/blob/main/src/visualizations/visualization_notebook.ipynb)

 ### **Prediction Modeling: Binary Classification**